nexusaisystems-pro/AI-Launcher/replit.md

 GameHub Launcher is a next-generation multi-game server browser platform by Nexus AI Systems, currently in beta for DayZ and planned for expansion to other games like Rust and Arma 3.
 It offers AI-powered server recommendations, real-time statistics, automatic mod management, and one-click server joining.
 The platform is a full-stack TypeScript application with a React frontend and Express backend, designed for 100,000+ players.

 The platform includes:
-- A multi-game homepage showcasing all supported games (DayZ in beta, 7 games coming soon).
+- An AI-branded multi-game homepage with neural-powered positioning, featuring DayZ beta prominently and 7 games coming soon
-- Game-specific landing pages with features, stats, and dual CTAs for players and server owners.
+- Game-specific landing pages with features, stats, and dual CTAs for players and server owners
-- A main launcher with a server browser for authenticated users.
+- A main launcher with a server browser for authenticated users
-- An owner dashboard for verified server owners.
+- An owner dashboard for verified server owners
-- An admin panel for platform administration.
+- An admin panel for platform administration
+- Newsletter subscription system for AI insights and updates

 ## User Preferences